Happylifee/rsschool-cv/cv.md

 * Email: happy_lifee@list.com

 * GitHub: Happy_lifee

 * Discord: Happy(@Happylifee)

 ## About Me

-I have good interpersonal skills, am an excellent team worker and very willing to learn and develop new skills.
-I am reliable and dependable and often seek new responsibilities within a wide range of employment areas.
+He worked for 14 years in the field of non-IT development, although he wanted to work in this field for a long time.
+I set myself a goal and started training at The Rolling Scopes on the developer's Frontend.
+They will learn and develop, which I am very happy about!
+I wish you all excellent results and no matter how hard it is for you to achieve your goals!

 ## Skills